OutSystems/docs-odc/src/eap/configuration-management/external-idps/apps.md

 1. Click the **Logic** tab.
 Expand the **Client Actions** > **(System)** folder.
 Drag the **GetExternalLogoutURL** action in place after the **Start** element.

+1. In the Properties pane for the **RedirectToURL** action, set the **URL** setting to `GetExternalLogoutURL.ExternalLogoutURL`.
+This is where the user is redirected for the logout.

 <div class="info" markdown="1">

-If you revert the provider for stage(s) back to the built-in provider, you must change the login flow for the apps back to that shown in Step 1.
+If you revert the provider for stage(s) back to the built-in provider, you must change the login flow for the apps back to that shown in Step 1, in which the **RedirectToURL** action has the **URL** input set to `GetOwnerURLPath()`.

 </div>